This Peruvian Chicken Recipe is spiced with cumin and paprika and served with a crisp arugula-corn salad and a green sauce.

 - Jalapeños: Remove seeds and ribs for a milder sauce.

-- Cilantro: Use some stems—they blend well and add flavor.
+- Cilantro: You can use stems as well as the leaves, they blend well and add flavor.

 - Garlic: Use fresh garlic for the best flavor.